Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part XIV by Brian Joseph Johns

 "Never.
 I remember the night I'd left with the Ironsides.
 My wife watched me leave on my horse and I her from horseback.
 My eyes never left her until she was well behind the horizon.
 I thought I might n'yer see her.
 But by the graces of whatever powers there might be, I returned.
 Injured but alive.
 I rode again in other capacities but never in battle beyond Marston Moor.
-We left on a boat for the colony six months after that battle.
+We left on a boat for the colony, six months after that battle.
 When I'd arrived at the colony under manned for the role of Constable, I took on the task of gaining the trust of the colony knowing that order would follow.
 Then the strangers arrived with their plan and the rest is... what we seek to have done with.
 By a half a day's grace I should think.
 If one doesn't live with a passion for their values then has one truly lived?"
 Evan finished his story and once again paused akwardly as he bounced in his horse's saddle.

-"Milady, I must say you've seen your share of adventure and in ways of which I'd have little comprehension?"
+"Milady, I must say you've certainly seen your share of adventure and in ways of which I'd have little comprehension?"
 Evan asked Mila.

 "Most of my adventure is spent in front of a canvas.
 I'm an artist.
 That's where my heart resides.
 My next piece is my next adventure and an experience like this has fuelled the passion of my soul for art and that is what fuels what ends up on the canvas.
 You paint your views of what you experience or have experienced: Life and the tumultuous turmoil it sometimes has to offer.
 Many artists arrive at their own canvas near the end of their journey before they've begun their first painting.
 Having lived much but told little of it.
 The canvas speaks volumes."
 Mila explained gratefully for Evan's question.

 "We are all the canvas upon which life itself etches its fancy.
 We all etch our bit upon this canvas of life.
-It takes an artist to interpret its tale."
-Sato said to them.
+It takes an artist to interpret it's tale."
+Sato agreed with Mila.

 "Art is the measure of civility and culture of any land.
 It is the language that a people write when they leave their mark upon that annals of history.
 Often it is all that is left of those that are no more.
 Let us hope that in the day to come we have more than art alone to tell our story."
 Evan said to them.